Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ***

 ### Debian Installation (Unofficial)
 Debian 9.0 or newer is required.
+**Please note that OBS Studio is not fully working on Chrome OS and features like Screen and Window Capture do not work.**

 * First make sure you have everything up-to-date.